soupss/lists-app/README.md

-# Todo App
+# Lists App

 ## Idea

-If I think of something i want to remember, an idea for example, I should be able to go to todo-app.com, on any machine, and simply add the item as a todo
+If I think of something i want to remember, an idea for example, I should be able to go to lists-app.com, on any machine, and simply add the item to one of my lists.

+Lists is just a way to organize the items.
+Example of lists:
++ Todo
++ Remember
++ Ideas

 ## Base Features

 + private use website
 + some kind of authorization
 + mobile first
-+ task title and optional task description
++ item title and optional item description

 ## Tools